Connect to an FTP (File Transfer Protocol) server to monitor for file changes or perform a variety of operations with remote files and directories.

 Notes

-- Some FTP servers require Windows domain username, for example:
+- Some FTP servers require a Windows domain username, for example:

 Domain\username

-. - For some FTP servers it may be necessary to change stateful FTP firewall setting.
+. - For some FTP servers, it may be necessary to change stateful FTP firewall settings.

 Need assistance?